 - a.
-An ordinance shall be introduced by motion by a councilmember at any regular meeting or special meeting. - b.
-The city clerk shall read the ordinance in full or by title only when copies are available to the city council and those in attendance. - c.
-At first reading, the council shall vote to amend, adopt or reject the ordinance by a roll call vote of the city council, or take other action as it deems appropriate. - d.
+The city clerk shall read the ordinance in full or by title only when copies are available to the city council and those in attendance. - b.
+After any staff presentation and discussion by city council, a council member shall make a motion to amend, adopt, or reject the ordinance. - c.
+At first reading, the council shall vote to amend, adopt or reject the ordinance by a roll call or electronic vote by a majority of the city council present, or take other action as it deems appropriate. - d.
 If the ordinance is adopted by council on its initial introduction, either as presented or as amended, the ordinance shall be published in full as it was adopted. - e.
-The ordinance shall then be introduced by motion a second time, at a regular or special meeting not earlier than four (4) days after publication, for the final adoption, rejection, or other action.
+The ordinance shall then be introduced a second time, at a regular or special meeting, not earlier than four (4) days after publication, for the final adoption, rejection, or other action.
 Such meeting may be the same meeting at which public comment on the ordinance is permitted. - f.
-An ordinance may be amended before final passage by a roll call vote of the city council.
+An ordinance may be amended before final passage by a roll call or electronic vote of the city council.
+Final passage of the ordinance requires an affirmative vote of a majority of the entire city council. - g.

-- g.
 Upon final adoption, the ordinance shall be published either in full or by title only, as the council may direct; however, if the ordinance is amended prior to final adoption and is published by title only, the amendment shall be published along with the ordinance title. - h.
 The ordinance shall be signed by the mayor and attested by the city clerk, and affidavits of publication shall be retained with the ordinance in the city's records. - i.
 Every publication of an ordinance by title shall contain a notice that copies of the ordinance are available at the office of the city clerk.
 (Charter, § 5.9)